 Our starting point is each person’s personal journey and development – their awareness of the bigger picture, and understanding of how social change unfolds.

 Participants will be supported to build deeper understanding of key issues, develop greater self-awareness, learn how to model and promote positive change, recognise and challenge problematic attitudes and behaviours, and actively influence and make an impact in their community.

 MORE is free of cost.
 You give your time, passion and creativity.
 We will cover the rest.

-Participants attend a two day intensive workshop – focused on personal reflection and growth, building awareness and understanding of the issues, developing skills to model and drive change within your own work, team and community.
+Participants attend a two day intensive workshop – focused on personal reflection and growth, building awareness and understanding of the issues, developing skills to model and drive change within their own work, team and community.

 This is followed by ongoing, active support for participants to identify and action opportunities and activities in their own communities, supported through online and offline peer support.
 The program wraps up with a half-day follow-up workshop that celebrates achievements, aims to solve problems and consolidates learnings.

 A second round of the program will run from March to June 2019.
 Subscribe to The Men’s Project mailing list to be notified when applications for round two open.

 If you have any questions, contact email@example.com or call The Men’s Project on 03 9421 7600.